 Effects of Compounding and Market Volatility Risk (AXS Short Innovation Daily ETF).
 The Fund has a daily investment objective and the Fund's performance for periods greater than a trading day will be the result of each day's returns compounded over the period, which is very likely to differ from -100% of the ARK Innovation ETF's performance, before fees and expenses.
 Compounding affects all investments, but has a more significant impact on funds that are inverse and that rebalance daily.
 For an inverse Fund, if adverse daily performance of the ARK Innovation ETF reduces the amount of a shareholder's investment, any further adverse daily performance will lead to a smaller dollar loss because the shareholder's investment had already been reduced by the prior adverse performance.
-Equally, however, if favorable daily performance of the ARK Innovation ETF increases the amount of a shareholder's investment had already been reduced by the prior adverse performance.
-Equally, however, if favorable daily performance of the ARK Innovation ETF increases the amount of a shareholder's investment had already been reduced by the prior adverse performance.
-Equally, however, if favorable daily performance of the ARK Innovation ETF increases the amount of a shareholder's investment has increased.
+Equally, however, if favorable daily performance of the ARK Innovation ETF increases the amount of a shareholder's investment, the dollar amount lost due to future adverse performance will increase because the shareholder's investment has increased.